Dorothy Eaton

-Dorothy Eaton (1893-1968) was an American visual artist best known for rural subjects in a style that merged nineteenth-century regional folk art with mid-century American realism.
+Dorothy Eaton (May 5, 1893 – December 1968) was an American visual artist best known for rural subjects in a style that merged nineteenth-century regional folk art with mid-century American realism.

 Biography

-Eaton was born on 5 May 1893, in East Orange, New Jersey.
+Eaton was born in East Orange, New Jersey.
 She attended Smith College, Columbia University and the Art Students League of New York.
-For most of her life, she resided in Petersham, Mass.
-(Worcester County), but was a major presence in the art scene in New York City during the 1930s and 40s.
-She died in December 1968 in Chatham, New Jersey, age 75.
+For most of her life, she resided in Petersham, Massachusetts, but was a major presence in the art scene in New York City during the 1930s and 40s.
+She died in 1968 in Chatham, New Jersey, at the age of 75.